chadwick-yao/week_report/documents/DP.md

 )
 ```

-### Inputs

-`X/sample` is a sequence of noised action (its dimension can be [bs, horizon, action_dim], [B, n_action_step, action_dim] or [bs, horizon, action_dim + obs_feature_dim]).

-`timesteps` is the number of diffusion steps, for instance, if `timesteps=10` then it has 10 steps from the original sample.
-The greater the timesteps is, the more serious noise the data has.

-> Except for transformer network, it also has a obs_encoder, which is designed to extract features from observations.
-And the extracted features is defined as `cond` below.

 **TRAINING: **Because we are using `To` steps of observations to do prediction, so first it obtain `this_nobs` from the first `To` of `nobs`.
 Then, `this_nobs` will be passed through `obs_encoder` to get its features, named `cond`.
 Conversely, if `obs_as_cond` is `False`, it will do condition through impainting.

 ```python